frozzzen3/TVMC/README.md

-Global optimization mode is optional, it can only be adopted after getting volume centers, it will try to remove a certain number of abnormal volume centers and adjust positions of the remains.

 ## Step 2: Using multi-dimensional scaling to generate reference centers

 go to the root folder of TVMC, `cd ./TVMC`, and run

 ```
-python .\get_reference_center.py --dataset basketball_player --num_frames 10 --num_centers 2000 --centers_dir ..\arap-volume-tracking\data\basketball-output-max-2000
+python .\get_reference_center.py --dataset basketball_player --num_frames 10 --num_centers 1995 --centers_dir ..\arap-volume-tracking\data\basketball-output-max-2000/impr
 ```

+The `--num_centers` is set to 1995 because global optimization mode changes .
+You can set how many centers you want to remove before running the global optimization mode.
+Please set the right center number.

-Now `reference_centers_aligned.xyz` is generated in `./arap-volume-tracking/data/basketball-output-max-2000`
+Now `reference_centers_aligned.xyz` is generated in `./arap-volume-tracking/data/basketball-output-max-2000/impr/reference`

-(When the number of volume center exceeds a certain value, MDS may give abnormal output, you may need to try different `random_state` for a better result.)
+(When the number of volume center exceeds a certain value, MDS may give abnormal output, you may need to try different `random_state` for a optimal result.)

 ## Step 3: Get transformation dual quaternions

 `cd ./TVMC`

 ```
-python .\get_transformation.py --dataset basketball_player --num_frames 10 --num_centers 2000 --centers_dir ..\arap-volume-tracking\data\basketball-output-max-2000\ --firstIndex 10 --lastIndex 25
+python .\get_transformation.py --dataset basketball_player --num_frames 10 --num_centers 1995 --centers_dir ..\arap-volume-tracking\data\basketball-output-max-2000\impr --firstIndex 11 --lastIndex 20
 ```